bwayne2015/resturantdishes/README.md

 Api Description:
-1. The user will have to register himself and then the user will have login How To Install(Without Docker):
+1. The user will have to register himself and then the user will have login
+2. For making every single Api Call(except registration and login) the token must be sent along in the header. otherwise unAuthorized error will be thrown
+3. the token can even rememner the device if it's sent in the header in the token

+How To Install(Without Docker):
   1. Clone the repo
   2. Run npm install